merrycheng/PHBS_BlockChain_2018-1/README.md

 Other relevant applications include:

-• [Livepeer](https://livepeer.org/): Built on Ethereum, Livepeer is developping a blockchain-based p2p uplading platform (ETH Dapp).
+• [Livepeer](https://livepeer.org/): Built on Ethereum, Livepeer is developing a blockchain-based p2p platform (Dapp).
 It is providing a service for developers to stream videos at lower costs to fit their projects.
 • [Choon](https://www.choon.co/): Choon is to music what Steem is to videos. <*Tired of earning nothing for your music on Soundcloud and Spotify?
-Upload your tracks to Choon and join a community of musicians reinventing the music industry.>* Choon is built on ethereum as well.
+Upload your tracks to Choon and join a community of musicians reinventing the music industry.>* Choon is also built on ethereum.

-However, if those services aim to answer the question of the fair remuneration for artists and content providers, they do not explicitely address the question of piracy.
+If those services aim to answer the question of the fair remuneration for artists and content providers, they do not explicitely address the question of piracy.

 Building a broader platform, adapted to all types of media and able to verify that any user has acquired legitimate rights on a file before being able to play and/or open it, would consequently fill some of these gaps.
 Using smart contracts, 2PS is made to address this problematic.